Riaz-Hussain-Saifi/Riaz-Hussain-Saifi/README.md

 <hr>
 <p align="center">
  The sustenance that Allah has destined for you will undoubtedly reach you.<br>
- Persue it with diligence, courage and honestly, <br>
+ Persue it with diligence, courage and honestly <br>
 	and no one will be can able to take it way from you. <br>

 </p>